 - Changes in pain intensity as the bladder fills or empties

-IC may be associated with the following chronic diseases and pain syndromes:
+IC can be associated with the following chronic pain conditions:

 - Vulvar vestibulitis